getrudech/CLANTIKITI/README.md

 These application requires a device that is running android OS.

 ##INSTALLATION
-To get a copy of Pretty Alphas, clone this repository to your local machine using the following command: git clone [].
+To get a copy of , clone this repository to your local machine using the following command: git clone [].

 ##CONFIGURATION